musmax/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This is meant to teach us more on functions
+This is meant to teach us more on functions and now wahala dey